grame-cncm/faustdoc/src/tutorials/box-api.md

 #### Doing some mathematical operations on an input signal

-Here is a simple program doing a mathematical operation on an signal input:
+Here is a simple program doing a mathematical operation on a signal input:

 <!-- faust-run -->
 ```